 Reports from the Centers for Disease Control and Prevention (CDC) have indicated that over 96% of deaths caused by mesothelioma were related to occupational asbestos exposure.

-Industrial asbestos use began well before the turn of the 20th century, though its use wasn’t widespread until World War II and during postwar construction.
+Industrial asbestos use began well before the turn of the 20th century, but it wasn’t widely used until World War II and postwar construction.

-It’s estimated that between 1949 and 1979, there were 27.5 Million workers exposed to asbestos.
-Nearly 70% of these workers were regularly exposed for at least 2 months’ worth of employment.
+It’s estimated that 27.5 million workers were exposed to asbestos between 1949 and 1979.
+Nearly 70% of these workers were regularly exposed for at least two months of employment.

-70-80% of asbestos consumption has been attributed to the construction industry, whether industrial, commercial or residential.
-Anyone working on construction sites during this era was likely exposed.
-The closer you were to handling asbestos directly, the more at-risk you were for asbestos-related diseases.
+Anyone working on construction sites during this era was at risk of exposure.
+The closer you were to handling asbestos directly, the higher your risk of developing asbestos-related diseases later on.

 Asbestos Use Today

 For the most part, new manufacturing and construction projects in North America no longer use asbestos.
 By the early 1980s, asbestos-containing products (ACMs) were virtually excluded from industrial applications.
 However, some workers are still at risk today.